How Much Will Medicare Cost In 2025?

 MENTAL HEALTH IN-PATIENT STAY

 $1,676 deductible for each benefit period.
-If you have Original Medicare or a Medicare Advantage plan you can expect to pay this.
+If you have Original Medicare or a Medicare Advantage plan, you can expect to incur this cost.
 However, this deductible is covered by most Medicare Supplement plans.

 Days 1–60: $0 co-insurance for each benefit period.